-This EIP charges access lists 16 gas per byte for their data footprint, closing a loophole that allows circumventing EIP-7623 floor pricing.
+This EIP charges access lists for their data footprint, closing a loophole that allows circumventing EIP-7623 floor pricing.
+This effectively reduces the worst-case block size by ~21% with minimal impact on users.

 ACCESS_LIST_ADDRESS_COST |